joncursi/cheddur-whitepaper/whitepaper.md

 ### Overall Rating

-The review score for each cryptocurrency review will be used to determine how much weight each individual rating should have on the project's
+The review score for each cryptocurrency review will be used to determine how much weight each individual rating should have on the company's
 $Overall Rating$.
 The higher a review's score, the more impact its rating will have on the overall---and vice versa.
 For $n$ number of reviews, the overall rating will be calculated as follows: